x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/pickup-directory-and-replay-directory-exchange-2013-help.md

 The X-Headers described in the following list are optional for message files in the Replay directory:

-  - **X-CreatedBy**   Used for header firewall functionality.
+  - **X-CreatedBy**: Used for header firewall functionality.
 If this X-Header exists, it must not be blank.
 If the `X-CreatedBy` field doesn't exist, it's added with a value of **Unspecified**.
 Typically, the value of this field is **MSExchange15**, but it also may contain the non-SMTP address space type set on a Send connector, such as **Notes**.

-  - **X-EndOfInjectedXHeaders**   Size in bytes of all the X-Headers present.
+  - **X-EndOfInjectedXHeaders**: Size in bytes of all the X-Headers present.
 This X-Header may be used as a marker to indicate the last X-Header before the regular message header fields start.

-  - **X-ExtendedMessageProps**   Extended message properties for the message.
+  - **X-ExtendedMessageProps**: Extended message properties for the message.

-  - **X-HeloDomain**   HELO/EHLO domain string presented during the initial SMTP protocol conversation.
+  - **X-HeloDomain**: HELO/EHLO domain string presented during the initial SMTP protocol conversation.

-  - **X-Source**   Used by Queue Viewer under the **MessageSourceName** column.
+  - **X-Source**: Used by Queue Viewer under the **MessageSourceName** column.
 If the value of this X-Header isn't specified, the value of **Replay** is used.
 Other possible values for this X-Header are **Smtp Receive Connector** and **Smtp Send Connector**.

-  - **X-SourceIPAddress**   IP address of the sending server.
+  - **X-SourceIPAddress**: IP address of the sending server.
 This field is `0.0.0.0` if no IP address is specified.

 This example shows a plain text message that uses acceptable formatting for the Replay directory.